opencollective/opencollective/postmortem/2019-12-23-add-core-contributor-email-cc.md

 ## What could have been better

-- Working on the Collective picker to add users as members of the collective a few weeks ago, I should have realized that the design I introduced was flawed.
-I lacked of critical thinking and reproduced what existed for adding a user by ID without thinking that it could be exploited to harvest data.
+- Working on the Collective picker to add users as members of the collective a few weeks ago, we should have realized that the design we introduced was flawed.
+We lacked of critical thinking and reproduced what existed for adding a user by ID without thinking that it could be exploited to harvest data.

 ## Special thanks